AranPando/homelab/services/secrets/README.md

 A chosen email address.
 Mainly used when creating an ACME account with your CA, and is highly recommended in case there are problems with your certificates.

+### DOMAIN_LOCAL

+Domain address which Caddy will server as a reverse proxy for, when trying to reach service from the home network.

+On DuckDNS this is the domain for the IP address of the home server on the local home network.

-### DOMAIN
+### DOMAIN_VPN

-Domain address which Caddy will server as a reverse proxy for.
+Domain address which Caddy will server as a reverse proxy for, when trying to reach service from the Tailnet.

+On DuckDNS this is the domain for the Tailnet IP address of the home server.

 ## gluetun.env